-This graph plots frequency distribution of monthly flows of funds (upper panel) and bank liabilities (lower panel).
+This graph plots the frequency distribution of flows of fund and bank liabilities in the upper and lower panel, respectively.
 The sample covers all commercial banks and mutual funds in our sample from 2011 to 2017.
-For presentation purposes, the distribution is truncated at -20% and 20% with observations in the tail assigned to the last bin.
+For presentation purposes, the distribution is truncated at -20% and 20%, where observations in the tail are assigned to the last bin.